 Our website makes it easy to search for hotels with free breakfast near Disneyland.
 Just make that selection on the left-hand side in the drop-down amenities menu and you'll only be shown hotels that include breakfast.

 Get Away Today guests get complimentary breakfasts at some hotels that don't serve complimentary breakfast to all guests.
 Make sure to double-check the time breakfast is offered to ensure it works with your schedule.

 Related: 30+ Ways to Save Money at Disneyland

 What kind of breakfast?

-When it comes to hotel breakfast, not all are created equally.
-There is a big difference between a continental breakfast which may have a danish and some coffee, and a full breakfast buffet.
-The Embassy Suites offers one of the best in my opinion with a wide array of options and a cook-to-order omelet station.
-Again, it’s all about setting and managing expectations.
+Not all hotel breakfasts are the same.
+There is a big difference between a cold continental breakfast of pastries and coffee and a full breakfast buffet.
+The Embassy Suites offers one of the best breakfasts, with a wide array of options and a cook-to-order omelet station.

 How many people can sleep comfortably in the rooms?